oncody/civ-board-game-2010/README.md

 1. The metropolis's outskirts must contain ten revealed squares and must not overlap another city’s outskirts
 1. The expansion square must not contain any enemy figures
 1. The expansion square may be a water square.
-1. The expansion square may contain a building, wonder, or noble, but they will be lost
+1. The expansion square may contain an architecture

 To build a metropolis, remove your capital and replace it with a metropolis.
-If the expansion square contains a building, wonder, or noble, then they will be lost.
-If it is a wonder or noble, you will lose that card.
 If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
 If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).

+## Architecture
+Architecture includes buildings, wonders, and nobles.
+When building architecture, you can replace existing architecture.
+If a building is replaced, it is returned to the market.
+If a wonder is replaced, both the wonder and its card are removed from the game forever.
+If a noble is replaced, reserve the noble on your civilization to be played later.
+While a noble is reserved, you cannot use its card.

 ## Culture
 ### Culture Cards